bicep/ol-demo/docs/mcp-presentation.md

 ## 🎯 The Core Idea
 If you forget everything else, remember this:

-> **Think of MCP as a universal docking station for AI models.
+> **Think of MCP as a universal docking station for LLMs to connect with its tools.
 It lets LLMs discover which tool (Gmail, Slack, Figma, etc) to use and  connect to it through a single, standardized protocol.**

 ---